deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 “There’ll be coffee waiting!”
 Nofl promised.
 He waited until Arés had gone then rubbed his hands happily together and opened the next object on his to-do list.

-“Hmm… hmm hmm… …*♪take of these elements all that is fusible, melt them all down in a pipkin or crucible, set them to simmer and take off the scum, and a cup of coffee is the residuum♫*...
-Yes, that works…”
+“Hmm… hmm hmm… …*♪take of these elements all that is fusible, melt them all down in a pipkin or crucible, set them to simmer and take off the scum, and a cup of coffee is the residuum♫*...Yes, that works…”

 Now.
 On to the conundrum of that dog...